 Uber forecasts when they expect higher demand and may offer boost incentives accordingly.
 Boost multipliers are a factor multiplied against the base pay earned for food orders..

 The screenshot above is from the Promotions calendar in the Uber Driver app.
 You'll see that boosts are planned for Monday from 5 to 9 PM and Tuesday from 4 to 8.

 The boost is only multiplied against the base pay.
-Trip supplements and other incentives do not affect boost pay.
+Trip supplements, incentives, and customer tips are not increased by boost promotions.

 The map above is a screenshot from the Uber app that shows the boost zones available in the different parts of the city.
-You can identify from the map the parts of town where deliveries are paying more.
+The blue lines on the map identify the boundaries for each boost zone.

 Like boosts, Quests are usually scheduled.
 They come in a number of shapes and sizes.